 How Child Custody Decisions Are Reached in Florida

-Simply speaking, the welfare of the child is what the courts consider when custody disputes happen.
+Simply speaking, the welfare of the child is the Court’s primary focus during custody disputes.
 The question then becomes, what are the key factors when they make that determination?
 Some of the major ones are:

-- Which parent is more likely to take care of the daily need of the child?
+- Which parent is more likely to take care of the daily needs of the child?
 This can include physical, monetary, emotional, and educational needs.

 - Which parent is more likely to provide the child with both a stable and nurturing environment?